mpragnarok/restaurant-list/README.md

 #### npm run seed

-Add seed data to database
+Add seed data to database.

+and use `CTRL + C twice` to exit from the seeder script.

 #### npm run start